dropseed/barrel/README.md

 The initial install of a command line tools is done with a script.
-A curl -> Python command is the easiest way to do this, that doesn't require *any* additional dependencies besides Python 3.
+A curl -> Python command is the easiest way to do this, and doesn't require *any* additional dependencies besides Python 3 (which your CLI requires anyway).

 ```console
 $ curl -sSL https://barrel.dev/install.py | python3 - <pypi_package_name>